|

 In 2012 she was awarded the Queen’s Diamond Jubilee Medal.
 She did not start

-out to be the 1st but she was pleased to be able to show that
+out to be the first but she was pleased to be able to show that

 “covered” Muslim women could have a place in Canada’s military if that is